AyrtonB/JAPSI/site/content/_index.md

 sectors:
   heading: Our Sectors
   image: img/blade-and-crane.jpg
-  text: "JAPSI has deep renewables expertise, including: offshore wind, subsea
+  text: JAPSI has deep renewables expertise, including; offshore wind, subsea
-    cabling, and the built-environment."
+    cabling, and the built environment.
 services:
   heading: Our Services
   image: img/foundations-and-tp-s.jpg
   text: >
-    JAPSI services, range from conceptual design, detailed engineering and construction, into commissioning, operations and maintenance and life extension
+    JAPSI services range from conceptual design, detailed engineering and construction, to commissioning, operations & maintenance and life extension

     We work with operators, shareholders and contractors
 recruitment:
   heading: Recruitment
   text: >-
-    JA Professional Services International are always looking for experienced individuals who are interested in being involved in the renewables industry.
+    JA Professional Services is always looking for experienced individuals who are interested in being involved in the renewables industry.
 If you would like to join the JAPSI team and have expertise in the following areas, please select the “contact” button below.

-    Project team professionals, including engineers, project services, offshore representatives, package managers and contract engineers and administrators.
+    Project team professionals, including engineers, project services, offshore representatives, package managers and contract engineers & administrators.
 ---